asifnawazminhas/asifnawazminhas.github.io/_posts/Red_teaming/2025-07-01-Subdomain-takeover.md

 pin: false
 ---

-> ⚠️ **Disclaimer**
+> **Disclaimer**
 > This blog post is for **educational and ethical hacking purposes only**.
-The author is **not responsible** for any misuse of the techniques described.
+I am **not responsible** for any misuse of the techniques described.
 Always seek **explicit permission** before testing domains or infrastructure that you do not own or operate.
 Any techniques discussed are intended solely for **authorized red teaming, penetration testing**, and **responsible disclosure** efforts.

 ---

+## What is a subdomain takeover?

+A **subdomain takeover** occurs when a subdomain (like `staging.example.com`) points via DNS to a service that has **not been claimed** or was **deleted but not cleaned up** in DNS.

+A subdomain takeover occurs when it points to an external service that no longer exists.
+This allows an attacker to re-register and control it.
+This is common with cloud providers such as Azure, AWS, etc.

 ## Why subdomain takeover matters in red teaming and beyond

-In red teaming or offensive security simulations, the goal is to think like an attacker - and attackers love low hanging fruit(s).
+In red teaming or offensive security simulations, the goal is to think like an attacker - and attackers love low hanging fruit.
 One such vector is the **subdomain takeover**: it’s **stealthy, high-impact, and surprisingly common**, especially in cloud environments.

 Subdomain takeovers often don’t require advanced exploit chains.
 They prey on **poor hygiene**, leftover DNS records, abandoned cloud services